raju55/event-driven-springboot-kafka/README.md

 # Why is ZooKeeper Used in Kafka?
 Kafka uses ZooKeeper for:

-Cluster Management:
+-**Cluster Management**:
 Tracks Kafka brokers and elects a controller broker to manage partitions and replicas.
-Topic Metadata Management:

-Maintains metadata for topics, partitions, and their replicas.
+-**Topic Metadata Management**:Maintains metadata for topics, partitions, and their replicas.
-Leader Election:

-Coordinates the election of partition leaders among brokers.
+-**Leader Election**:Coordinates the election of partition leaders among brokers.
-Broker Registration:

-Keeps track of which brokers are active.
+-**Broker Registration**:Keeps track of which brokers are active.
-Distributed Configuration:

-Shares configuration among brokers in the Kafka cluster.
+-**Distributed Configuration**:Shares configuration among brokers in the Kafka cluster.

 ## Installation and Setup